nabeelvalley/docs/Android/introduction-to-android.md

 1. Enable USB Debugging on your device
 2. Install your device drivers, [information here](https://developer.android.com/studio/run/oem-usb.html)

+> Note if using a Huawei you need to use HiSuite which should show up as a drive when your device is plugged in, you may then neeed to run

 3. On Android Studio click on `File > Sync Project with Gradle Files`, this will ensure that the correct debugging options show up in the debug toolbar
 4. In the Debuging toolbar click on the Run button, this should show a list of devices and you can select your device from here